valikang/swiftBlock/README.md

 * Show/hide internal faces to make projections on them
 * The automatic snapping algorithm can also be selected
 * Extrude blocks operator which preserves internal edges and faces (ALT+E opens the extrude menu)
+* Faster block detection with Numba

-## How to install Blender, numpy and SwiftBlock on Ubuntu
+## How to install Blender, NumPy and SwiftBlock on Ubuntu
 ```bash
 sudo apt install blender
 sudo apt install python3-pip